lifchrs/NotesToCards/README.md

 2. Download the relevant file (32 Bit or 64 Bit) into the folder that you just created.
 You can find the files [here](https://github.com/lifchrs/NotesToCards/releases).

-### Instructions for downloading the program for Mac OS:
+### Instructions for downloading the program for MacOS:
 1. Create a folder in your Desktop, or use an existing folder.
 For all of the following instructions, **I will assume that the name of your folder is "carder".
 If it isn't "carder", then please replace "carder" with whatever the folder name is.**
 2. Download the MacOS.out file and move it to carder.
 You can find the file [here](https://github.com/lifchrs/NotesToCards/releases).
 3. Open terminal and type ``cd ~/Desktop/carder`` and hit enter (switch "carder" out if necessary).
 You should not be getting any error messages.
-4. Then type ``chmod +x a.out``.
+4. Then type ``chmod +x MacOS.out``.
 If you get any pop-up regarding the file not being safe because it was downloaded from Github, go to System Preferences->Security and Privacy and give the file permission.

+### Instructions for downloading the program for Linux:
+1. Create a folder in your Desktop, or use an existing folder.
+For all of the following instructions, **I will assume that the name of your folder is "carder".
+If it isn't "carder", then please replace "carder" with whatever the folder name is.**
+2. Download the Linux.out file and move it to carder.
+You can find the file [here](https://github.com/lifchrs/NotesToCards/releases).
+3. Open terminal and type ``cd ~/Desktop/carder`` and hit enter (switch "carder" out if necessary).
+You should not be getting any error messages.
+4. Then type ``chmod +x Linux.out``.

 ## Note Formatting (IMPORTANT)